 Jae has written over 250 compositions.
-He has also scored music for five documentaries – one of which (John Biggers: Stories of Illumination) was aired on PBS.
-Jae’s dream of having his trio perform with the Virginia Symphony Orchestra was realized on Oct.
-10, 2014.
+He has also scored music for five documentaries – one of which – John Biggers: Stories of Illumination – was aired on PBS.
+Jae’s dream of having his trio perform with the Virginia Symphony Orchestra was realized on October 10th, 2014 at the Ferguson Center for the Arts in Newport News, VA.
 The performance was met with outstanding reviews.

-This year, 2018, at the Jazzweek national radio conference in San Jose CA, Jaw was awarded the prestigious Scott Willis Jazz Impact Award.
+At the 2018 JazzWeek Summit in San Jose, CA, Jae was awarded the prestigious Scott Willis Jazz Impact Award.
 In 1998, he was nominated for the Gavin Jazz Programmer of the Year award by his peers in the industry and has since been nominated five times.
 As a jazz educator, Jae taught history, theory and percussion at the Governor’s School for the Arts in Norfolk, VA for eight years.
 He also directed the GSA Big Band and Jazz Combos.
 He was an adjunct drum set and jazz ensemble instructor at Christopher Newport University in Newport News, VA.
 Jae attended Norfolk State and Old Dominion Universities as a music education major.
-Jae is a Sonor drums and Sabian Cymbal artist.
-He’s been an endorser with both companies for over 20 years!!!
-He’s also a touring clinician and music educator…conducting master classes at many universities and appearing as a guest artist with the ensembles performing his compositions and more.
+He is a Sonor Drums and Sabian Cymbals artist and has been sponsored by both companies for over 20 years.
+He’s also a touring clinician and music educator, conducting master classes at many universities and appears as a guest artist with the ensembles performing his compositions.